Ahmed-en998/Superstore-Sales-Analysis/README.md

 ## 📌 Project Overview
 This project analyzes a retail Superstore dataset to evaluate business performance, identify profitability issues, and provide actionable recommendations.

-The goal is to simulate a real-world freelance data analysis project using SQL and business insights.

 ---